 Treatment of the cataract

 The cataract in the initial stages often only requires the use of special eye drops.
-Often ophthalmologists prescribe their patients Vicennium, Quinax and other medicines.
+Often ophthalmologists prescribe their patients Vicennium, Quinax, and other medicines.
 Eye drops help to slow down the progression of the disease.
-Patients then note improvement of their eye’s condition.
+Patients then note the improvement of their eye’s condition.
 However, such medicines cannot cure this crystalline lens disease completely.

 Today there is only one way of fully treating the cataract – it is an operation.
 At the same time, operations can be one in different ways, but they all pursue one aim – removing the crystalline lens of an eye affected with the disease and replacing it with an artificial one.
 Modern operations do not demand a lot of time or cause problems.
 At the same time, vision is restored in 100 per cent of cases.